The64thGamer/cheeseepedia/content/wiki/cec-pizza-training-document.md

 pageThumbnailFile = "WFn6gbVgOBYqSi2xixJ1.avif"
 +++
 The ***CEC Pizza Training Document* was a document consisting of 3 laminated pages used for training on pizza making, released at an unknown point around the 2000's.
 The document goes over each step in making a standard pizza, not specific to any variant with toppings.
-It would be hung on the wall of the kitchen during its use.<sup>(1)</sup>**
+It would be hung on the wall of the kitchen during its use.{{< cite 1 >}}**

 ## Transcription